OP-Prajwal/WinterHackathon-TheLogicLoopers/README.md

 #  Winter Hackathon - Repository Setup Guide

-Welcome to the Winter Hackathon organized by **Secptix** and **GDG**!
+Welcome to the Winter Hackathon organized by **Sceptix** and **GDG**!
 To track your progress and collaborate effectively, every team must fork the official repository and follow the steps below.

 ---